- Feature: Free Webinar: What is Internal Medicine Anyway?

 - Virtual Dx - Interpretive Challenges from ACP

 - Highlights from ACP Internist® & ACP Hospitalist®

-Subspecialty Careers: Pulmonary Disease
+Subspecialty Careers: Nephrology

-In the Clinic: Pulmonary Hypertension
+In the Clinic: Hypertension

 In the Clinic is a monthly feature in Annals of Internal Medicine that focuses on practical management of patients with common clinical conditions.
 It offers evidence-based answers to frequently asked questions about screening, prevention, diagnosis, therapy, and patient education and provides physicians with tools to improve the quality of care.
 Many internal medicine clerkship directors recommend this series of articles for students on the internal medicine ambulatory rotation.